 It is 3 years since Thomas, deeply traumatised by this abuse, was removed to a mental hospital because staff at Norcott House found him now bec difficult to manage.

 It is 2 and a half years since Thomas, now 20, was removed against his parent’s wishes 50 miles away to Sheffield by the Court of Protection under the Mental Capacity Act to resume his ‘independent’ now termed ‘community living’ in Kingdom House owned by Lifeways/ Cambian Group .

-Shortly after Thomas’ arrival at Kingdom House his mother made the speech below at a meeting of parents, whose children were being detained under Mental Health Act section in treatment units, despite the fact that Thomas was not detained under MHA in a Unit but in ‘community living’ where these parents at best were promised their children would be moved to.
+Shortly after Thomas’ arrival at Kingdom House, his mother made the speech below at a meeting of parents, whose children were being detained under Mental Health Act section in treatment units, despite the fact, that Thomas was not being detained under MHA in a Unit, but in ‘community living’ where these parents, at best were promised their children would be moved to from their ATUs.

 Paula Rawnsley tells the group how Thomas phoned her every night sobbing because he wanted to come home.